Social lending site reviews

 Lending money to a family member or friend can be tricky.
 On the one hand, you can eliminate a lot of service fees and secure a better rate when you borrow money from someone you know.
 Unfortunately, bad feelings can arise if there are late payments or misunderstanding about the terms of the loan.
 LendingKarma is a site dedicated to formalizing and tracking personal loans to prevent these types of problems.
 There you can purchase loan packages that track all loan payments, create legally binding documents and provide online payment tracking.
 A professional loan arrangement, such as those provided by LendingKarma, can help take some of the headaches and heartaches associated with personal loans out of the picture.

 People Capital: A fresh approach to financing an education

-People Capital provides an online peer-to-peer (p2p) lending platform on which students are matched with college funding sources.
+People Capital provides an peer-to-peer (p2p) lending platform on which students are matched with college funding sources.
 Individual investors, philanthropic/affinity groups or financial institutions can all lend on the People Capital site as long as they are accredited investors as defined under Rule 501 of Regulation D under the Securities Act of 1933.
 To be eligible to receive a social lending loan on People Capital, a student must be enrolled at least half time and be pursuing a degree at a Title IV-eligible US educational institution.
 In addition, students must be an +18-year old US citizen with a valid social security number.
 The People Capital lending platform offers a wide variety of different loan options for qualifying applicants that can help lead to major savings for students.